Grizzly bear: Range

-In North America, grizzly bears previously ranged from Alaska down to Mexico and as far east as the western shores of Hudson Bay; the species is now found in Alaska, south through much of western Canada, and into portions of the northwestern United States (including Washington, Idaho, Montana, and Wyoming), extending as far south as Yellowstone and Grand Teton National Parks.
-In Canada, there are approximately 25,000 grizzly bears occupying British Columbia, Alberta, the Yukon, the Northwest Territories, Nunavut, and the northern part of Manitoba.
+In North America, grizzly bears previously ranged from Alaska down to Mexico and as far east as the western shores of Hudson Bay; their range later contracted from Alaska, south through much of western Canada, and into portions of the northwestern United States (including Washington, Idaho, Montana, and Wyoming), extending as far south as Yellowstone and Grand Teton National Parks.
+In Canada, there were approximately 25,000 grizzly bears occupying British Columbia, Alberta, the Yukon, the Northwest Territories, Nunavut, and the northern part of Manitoba as of 2002.

-An article published in 1954 suggested they may be present in the tundra areas of the Ungava Peninsula and the northern tip of Labrador-Quebec.
+An article published in 1954 suggested they may have been present in the tundra areas of the Ungava Peninsula and the northern tip of Labrador-Quebec.
 In British Columbia, grizzly bears inhabit approximately 90% of their original territory.
 There were approximately 25,000 grizzly bears in British Columbia when the European settlers arrived.
 However, population size has since significantly decreased due to hunting and habitat loss.
 In 2008, it was estimated there were 16,000 grizzly bears.
 A revised Grizzly bear count in 2012 for British Columbia was 15,075.
 Population estimates for British Columbia are based on hair-snagging, DNA-based inventories, mark-and-recapture, and a refined multiple regression model.
 In 2003, researchers from the University of Alberta spotted a grizzly on Melville Island in the high Arctic, which is the most northerly sighting ever documented.